flamehaven01/Flamehaven-Filesearch/docs/wiki/Configuration.md

 - When `google-genai` SDK is missing, the fallback in-memory store `_local_store_docs` keeps contents in-process.
 Use `allow_offline=True` for unit tests.
+- To persist fallback metadata across restarts, enable the PostgreSQL backend with `POSTGRES_ENABLED=1` and `POSTGRES_DSN`.

 ---